About me

 In Spanish, I am the author of Democracia y movimientos sociales (Instituto Nacional Electoral), and regarding youth political participation, I wrote La participación de las juventudes hoy: la condición juvenil y la redefinición del involucramiento político y social (Prometeo Editorial).

-My work has been published in Arabic, Turkish, French, Portuguese, Spanish and English, and in journals such as International Political Science Review, International Sociology, Third World Quarterly, Social Movement Studies, Mobilization, International Journal of Comparative Sociology, Latin American Politics and Society, Latin American Perspectives, Bulletin of Latin American Research, among others.
+My work has been published in Arabic, Turkish, French, Portuguese, Spanish and English, and in journals such as Studies in Comparative International Development, International Political Science Review, Development and Change, International Sociology, Third World Quarterly, Social Movement Studies, Mobilization, International Journal of Comparative Sociology, Latin American Politics and Society, Latin American Perspectives, Bulletin of Latin American Research, among others.

-I have been Visiting Professor at the Centre on Social Movement Studies of the Scuola Normale Superiore (Florence), Queen Mary University of London, the American University in Cairo, Singapore Management University and the Università degli studi di Pisa, Visiting Scholar at New York University and the Universidade de Brasília, and Postdoctoral Fellow at the European University Institute (Florence) and the Center for Inter-American Policy and Research (CIPR) at Tulane University (New Orleans).
+I have been Visiting Professor at the Centre on Social Movement Studies (COSMOS) of the Scuola Normale Superiore (Florence), Queen Mary University of London, the American University in Cairo, Singapore Management University and the Università degli studi di Pisa, and Visiting Scholar at New York University and the Universidade de Brasília.

-I was invited to give guest lectures on social movements, Latin American politics, strategic analysis and comparative historical analysis in all continents: the WZB in Berlin, the London School of Economics (LSE), Sciences Po (Paris), the University of Glasgow, the Universidad de Salamanca, Newcastle University, Scuola Normale Superiore (Florence), the Università degli studi di Trento, Vrije Universiteit Amsterdam, Göteborgs universitet, Brown University, the University of Pittsburgh, Tulane University, the American University in Cairo, Western Cape University, Singapore Management University, the Pontificia Universidad Católica de Chile and the Universidad de Buenos Aires, among others.
+In these universities and in many others, I have been invited to give guest lectures on social movements, Latin American politics, strategic analysis and comparative historical analysis in all continents: the WZB in Berlin, the London School of Economics (LSE), Sciences Po (Paris), the University of Glasgow, the Universidad de Salamanca, Newcastle University, Scuola Normale Superiore (Florence), the Università degli studi di Trento, Vrije Universiteit Amsterdam, Göteborgs universitet, Brown University, the University of Pittsburgh, Tulane University, the American University in Cairo, Western Cape University, Singapore Management University, the Pontificia Universidad Católica de Chile, the Universidad Nacional de San Martín and the Universidad de Buenos Aires.

 As an expert I have been interviewed by different media outlets and have given speeches at the Commission for Social Development of the United Nations (New York), the Euro-Latin American Assembly of the European Parliament (Brussels), the Panel of Eminent Persons on Civil Society and United Nations Relationships – Latin American Regional Consultation Meeting (Rio de Janeiro), the National Electoral Institute (INE) of Mexico and the Students’ Forum 2000 (Prague), among others.